nareshkb53/Customer_in_km/README.md

 ### Customers Within the Given Kilometer Range
 Here , I have created two Function to implement the task.

-First function is calculating the distance from dublin to custumer's location using latitude and lognitutde.
+First function is calculating the distance from Dublin to customer's location using latitude and longitude.

-Second function read the json formated data from the .txt file and return the custumer name and user_id of the customer.
+Second function read the json formated data from the .txt file and return the custumer name and user_id.